RoopeshSinghal/30-Days-30-SQL-Functions/Day 3: AVG().md

 ### Problem Statement

-Question: 2 You have an employees table with the following columns:
+You have an employees table with the following columns:

  employee_id (integer)
  department (varchar)
  salary (int)

-Write a query to find the average salary of each department where the average salary is greater than 50,000.
-Sort the results in ascending order of the department name.
+Write a query to find the average salary of each department where the average salary is greater than 50,000.Sort the results in ascending order of the department name.

 ### Solution Query